 However, the simulated human was not forced beyond his physical and motor capabilities in any instance.
 Whenever the simulated human relapsed into a weakened state, the robot would adapt their actions and assist.

 The fact that a robot can anticipate a human being’s physical capability of performing various physical tasks opens up many avenues of future developments.
 Using game theories, one can program robots to act as physical therapists for patients recovering from strokes or major trauma.

 They can assist professional sportspeople in their training.
 Or they can work side by side with people, helping them perform various tasks with minimum effort.

-This is an exciting possibility because there is a growing need for improved labor safety at the workplace and of skilled personnel in physical therapy.
+This is an exciting possibility because there is a growing need for improved labor safety at the workplace and for skilled personnel in physical therapy.
 With an increasingly prevalent aging population across the globe, game theory programmed robots can supplement assisted care staff and relieve human caregivers of the most strenuous tasks.

 What do you think about the evolution of different types of robots?
-Will, someday robots understand how we think and anticipate our actions?
+Will someday robots understand how we think and anticipate our actions?
 Share your opinions on the benefits of game theory in the comments section below!